arvera/blog/_posts/2018-11-07-excel-multicell-formatting.md

 date: 2018-11-07
 tag: excel
 ---
-I am no expert in excel, so for a few years already I have been trying to find a way to format all cells in Column A based on the text enter in Column B. Call me excel dummy, but every time that I have this requirement I spend hours searchs and I find macros and tools that do it, but no free way, and the documentation doesn't help me.
+I am no expert in excel, so for a few years already I have been trying to find a way to format all cells in Column A based on the text enter in Column B.

+Call me excel dummy, but every time that I have this requirement I spend hours searching and I find macros and tools that do it, but no easy free way to do so, and the documentation doesn't help me.

 Fast forward to TODAY..
 EUREKA!
 I found a way..